shivamdangi7/Watchlist_webpage/README.md

 - **Stop**: Stops the batch opening process
 - **Delete**: Removes the specific folder (with confirmation)

+### Tag Controls (per folder)
+- **Red (N)**: Opens all symbols tagged with Red
+- **Blue (N)**: Opens all symbols tagged with Blue
+- **Green (N)**: Opens all symbols tagged with Green
+- **Orange (N)**: Opens all symbols tagged with Orange
+- **Purple (N)**: Opens all symbols tagged with Purple
+- N indicates the number of symbols with that tag

+### Symbol Controls (per symbol)
+- **Symbol Name Button**: Click to open the symbol's TradingView chart
+- **✕ Button**: Remove the symbol from the folder
+- **Color Tag Buttons**: Click to assign/change the symbol's tag color

 ## Notes

-- Folders are automatically saved and will be available when you revisit the page
+- **Persistence**: All folders, symbols, and tags are automatically saved to localStorage and persist across browser sessions
-- If a folder with the same name already exists, it will be updated with new symbols
+- **Folder Updates**: If you paste data for a folder that already exists, it updates the symbols while preserving existing tags
-- Opened symbols are visually marked (green) to track which ones you've already viewed
+- **Tag Organization**: Use color tags to categorize symbols by:
+  - Trading strategy (e.g., Red = Breakout, Blue = Trend Following)
+  - Sector or industry grouping
+  - Risk level or position size
+  - Any custom categorization system you prefer
+- **One Tag Per Symbol**: Each symbol can only have one color tag at a time
+- **Symbol Removal**: Removing a symbol permanently deletes it from the folder
-- The batch opening feature helps prevent overwhelming your browser with too many tabs at once
+- **Batch Opening**: The "Open 2 at a time" feature helps prevent overwhelming your browser with too many tabs at once
+- **Browser Compatibility**: Works with all modern browsers that support localStorage